5 Pitfalls For Staying Sane During the Two-Week Wait (TWW)

 4. Watching pregnancy shows or vlogs:

 There are so many great shows and videos out there about TTC and women finding out they’re pregnant.
 While these can be very informative, it can be a bit of a slippery slope.
-For me, I would get completely sucked into it.
-I would spend hours watching videos of pregnancy test results, TWW symptoms leading to pregnancy, and more.
-I found that more often than not, they would only cause me to be more obsessed and worried.
+You run the risk of getting completely sucked into it and spending hours watching videos of pregnancy test results, TWW symptoms leading to pregnancy, and more.
+Doing this may actually cause you to become more obsessed and worried.

 It is a wonderful thing to educate yourself about your body and how to improve your chances of getting pregnant!
 Just remember to limit your attention to the resources that are positive and constructive and that truly educate you and benefit you in some way.
 Take everything else with a grain of salt because everyone is different, experiences vary widely, and you are on a unique path and journey!